 - Calendar free/busy information with time, subject, and location

 Adding Recipients to Share Office 365 Calendar With

-- Start to type names or email addresses of the person you want to share Office 365 calendar with in the To field.
-You can choose multiple persons or emails to give permissions for viewing your calendar.
+- Start to type names or email addresses of the person you want to share the Office 365 calendar within the To field.
+You can choose multiple persons or emails to give permission to view your calendar.

 This option, available through the Details box, enables you to assign individual access rights to each user recipient:

 - Availability only is the lowest permission level, which displays only the time of your events without any titles and other details.

 - Limited details access allows another person to view only the events titles, time,s and locations of events in your Office 365 calendar.

 - Full details access displays to chosen users all your items via Office 365 calendar sharing, and they can view your events in Read Only mode.